How to Plant, Grow, and Care For Cosmos Flowers

 Who Named the Cosmos Flower?

 So, where did this fun, quirky plant get its name?
 Well, Spanish priests often grew cosmos in their mission gardens.
-Because of the flower’s even placed and orderly petals, it was named after the Greek word “kosmos,” which means “ordered universe in harmony.”
+Because of the flower’s evenly placed and orderly petals, it was named after the Greek word “kosmos,” which means “ordered universe in harmony.”

 How to Grow Cosmos